Hallasan: Baengnokdam

-Effect of Topography effect of Hallasan
+Impact of topography

 Tendency of wind change by Hallasan

-In order to understand the tendency of temperature change in Jeju Island, the short-term forecasting model of Halla, the weather data of the Korean peninsula, and the wind vector of AWS is analyzed.
-When the south winds flow into the sea, sea winds form around Hallasan, and the sea breeze is formed on the downwind side of the sea.
+In order to understand the tendency of temperature change in Jeju Island, the short-term forecasting model of Halla, the weather data of the Korean peninsula, and the wind vectors from the AWS are analyzed.
+When the south winds flow into the sea, sea winds form around Hallasan, and a sea breeze is formed on the downwind side of the sea.
 On the coast, winds and the sea breezes gather around the coasts to form a persistent eddy, and the highest temperature occurs in the region where the eddy occurs.

 Tendency of maximum temperature by Hallasan

 In order to understand the tendency of maximum temperature in Jeju Island, the area where the highest temperature occurred when the wind was weak was surveyed and analyzed.
 In the morning, when the reverse layer is formed and the wind is weak, the warm air of the lower layer is raised when the air movement between the upper and lower layers is blocked, and it is placed on the upper floor by the sea breeze, which affects the temperature rise in the mid-mountainous area.